markgbeckett/jupiter_ace/valkyr-minstrel/README.md

 ## Playing the game

-To run Valkyr on your Minstrel 4th, simply load the game from the TAP or WAV file with `LOAD valkyr` and type `EM` to run.
+To run Valkyr on your Minstrel 4th, simply load the game from the TAP or WAV file with `LOAD valkyr` and type `valkyr` to run.

 The word `EM` is a wrapper for the game routine, which first updates the interrupt vector table.